-Productions is a recording studio in Milwaukee, Wisconsin that provides
+Productions is a recording studio and label in Milwaukee, Wisconsin

-audio and graphic design services exclusively to musicians and bands in
+audio and graphic design services exclusively to musicians in

 the polka music circuit.

 Engineer: Tom Brusky

 414/546-3650 currently down

 projects/sessions are subject to a minimum 1 2/3-hour

 HP-100 digital piano, Yamaha TX-7 sound module, and a single dynamic

 rudimentary tools fueled a life-long interest in audio recording that

 has led to more than three decades of developing Polkasound